How does ASeTTS work with children and their families?

 ASeTTS provides a range of counselling services as outlined below:

-- Individual trauma counselling (Clinical Services) for adults, adolescents and children aims to reduce trauma related symptoms and enhance psychosocial health and wellbeing.
+- Individual trauma counselling (Clinical Services) for adults, adolescents and children aims to reduce trauma related symptons and enhance psychosocial health and wellbeing.

-- Family and relationship counselling for couples, parents, children and families who suffer family and relationship problems as an impact of experiencing refugee torture and trauma and who have difficulties in accessing “mainstream” family relationship counselling.
+- Family and relationship counselling for couples, parents, children and family and relationship problems as an impact of experiencing refugee torture and trauma and who have difficulties in accessing ‘mainstream’ family relationship counselling.

 In addition to counselling, ASeTTS works with new and emerging communities to help families and children adjust to their new life in Western Australia.
 These includes the following groups, run jointly by ASeTTS and members of new communities:

-- Families in Cultural Transition (FICT) FICT is a series of workshops designed for refugees living in Western Australia.
+- Provides a series of workshops designed for newly arrived humanitarian entrants living in Western Australia.
 Its aim is to simplify the process of understanding and adjusting to their new environment.
-Bicultural facilitators are trained to conduct the program in small groups within their own communities.
+Bi-cultural facilitators are trained to conduct the program in small groups within their own communities.

-- Children in Cultural Transition (CICT) CICT aims to provide further support to upper primary students with refugee background with their transition into mainstream schooling.
+- Provides support to students with refugee background with their transition into mainstream schooling.
 The program focuses on schooling in WA, discrimination and bullying, families and friendship.